radekkrejcirik01/charge-points-distribution/README.md

 - Database management tool e.g. TablePlus (optional)

 ## Running app step by step
-To start the app locally, all we need is to run database container with init values and then build the image of the app and run it using docker.
+To start the app locally, all we need is to run the database and app containers with init values using docker.
 The app is then active on localhost:8080

 All steps are described in subfolder `/docs/run.md`